 THE COMING WORLD: ECOLOGY AS THE NEW POLITICS 2030–2100

 ‘The Coming World: Ecology as the New Politics 2030–2100’ is a major exhibition project that brings together historic and new exhibits by over 50 Russian and international artists.
-Its focus is on works of art that marked the turning points in humanity’s relationship with nature: from sixteenth-century tapestries that presented nature as a phenomenon outside of human control to the beginning of landscape as a genre in seventeenth-century Dutch painting, from the organic culturemovement within the Russian avant-garde to the invention of land art in 1969, which made nature an artistic medium.
+Its focus is on works of art that marked the turning points in humanity’s relationship with nature: from sixteenth-century tapestries that presented nature as a phenomenon outside of human control to the beginning of landscape as a genre in seventeenth-century Dutch painting, from the ‘organic culture’ movement within the Russian avant-garde to the invention of land art in 1969, which made nature an artistic medium.

 June 28 – December 1, 2019